spacenectar/builda/readme.md

 ```bash
 buildcom --name "example component" -sjr -d 'images' --css "scss"
 ```

+## 🚨 BREAKING CHANGES from v1.x.x 🚨

+If you were using MDX syntax in your components, you will find that file that is generated has now changed, this is to bring it in line with the latest features available in Storybook.
+Your components should still generate fine, however the format of any newly generated Storybook files will be different to any existing ones.

 ## Possible future developments
 - Add the ability to generate for frameworks other than React.
 - Renames files instead of needing an exact copy to exist in the scaffold folder, will allow for more flexibility of naming choices.